Free unclaimed money.

 Bank accounts aren't the only financial resources where your investments are protected by the government.
 The Pension Benefit Guaranty Corp. is a federal corporation whose function it is to insure and protect pension benefit plans as well as retirement benefits put in place by private employers.
 If you had a pension plan with a private company that you were employed with at any point, and the company went out of business, you could look for the company's pension fund on the website of the PBGC at pbgc.gov/search-unclaimed-pensions.
 You may find some free money their, in your name, parents, your spouses or family members.

 You could discover that you have claimable pension funds to your name.
-You can also search the database of the National Registry of Unclaimed Retirement Benefits for other kinds of retirement benefits - 401(k)s, IRAs, and so on.
+You can also search for free money or benefits from the database of the National Registry of Unclaimed Retirement Benefits for other kinds of retirement benefits - 401(k)s, IRAs, and so on.
 Look for retirement benefits.

 If you have invested in the past (in individual “investment” accounts or retirement accounts), there are cases in which companies, mutual funds, and corporations get sued and anyone who invested into these investments is due money.
 Some of the most well known, infamous lawsuits in the past include Enron, the credit counseling companies like Experian, Wells Fargo bank, and others.
 These too are unclaimed funds.
 Some of this may be a class action lawsuit too.
 Search for free on the SEC.